sparkflows/sparkflows-docs/docs/user-guide/quick-start/3-create-datasets.rst

 Step 4: Update the Schema and View File Contents
 ===========

 #.
 Click **Update Sample Data/Schema** to update the schema of the dataset.

-Sample data for the dataset will be displayed followed by the schema.
+   *Note: Sample data for the dataset will be displayed followed by the schema.*

    .. figure:: ../../_assets/tutorials/dataset/Create-Dataset/NewDataset-3.png
     :alt: Dataset